corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/deploy/oneclick-developer-test-environment.md

 1. Click **Purchase** and wait while the cluster and containers deploy.
 This can take around 20 minutes.

 1. Return to the resource group.
-The resouce group should now contain a cluster (Kubernetes service) with the cluster name you set and a delpoyment (container instances) with the deployment name you set.
+The resouce group should now contain a cluster (Kubernetes service) with the cluster name you set and a deployment (container instances) with the deployment name you set.

 1. Click the the container group with the name deployment name.